 Use our database to find details of the various outputs coming out of the LuCiD Centre, from our research papers to radio interviews, powerpoint presentations to magazine articles.
 You can filter the database by author, subject category, year and resource type, selecting as many or few options as you would like.

-Engelmann, F., Szreder, M., Kolak, J., Granlund, S., Ambridge, B., Pine, J., Theakston, A., & Lieven, E. (2016).
-Modelling the acquisition of Polish verb inflection.
-Paper presented at the the 2nd LuCiD Language and Communicative Development Conference, Manchester, UK.
+Granlund, S., Kolak, J., Szreder, M., Engelmann, F., Ambridge, B., Pine, J., Theakston, A. & Lieven, E. (2017).
+Predicting errors in children’s production of verb morphology: evidence from person/number marking in Finnish and Polish.
+(1) Paper presented at The 3rd LuCiD Language and Communicative Development Conference, Lancaster, UK.

 Fitz, H. & Chang, F. (2017).
 Meaningful questions: The acquisition of auxiliary inversion in a connectionist model of sentence production.
 Cognition, 166, 225-250.